 For the company Kerry has devised and performed in Robin Hood, Winners, The Last of the Pelican Daughters, South Western, Wind in the Willows, Education Education Education, Little Tim and the Brave Sea Captain, Eloise and the Curse of the Golden Whisk, 1972: The Future of Sex, 33, Eliza and the Wild Swans, and RIOT.
 She is a graduate of Bath Spa University studying BA Drama Studies and specialising in Devising and Musical Theatre.
 Kerry has performed with Myrtle Theatre Company, Fairground Theatre Company and featured in Traces, a short dance theatre film with Twisted Theatre Company.
 She has worked extensively with the Bristol Old Vic Young Company, delivering workshops and assisting shows.

 Jesse is a Bristol-based performer and theatre-maker.
 She graduated from University of Warwick with a BA First Class Honours in Theatre and Performance and has since been working extensively with FellSwoop Theatre and The Wardrobe Ensemble - of which she is a core member/founder and has toured with nationally and internationally.
 Jesse's other recent deviser/performer credits include Tea Time for Oxford Playhouse, and Winnie the Witch for Pegasus Theatre, Oxford.
 She is also Co-Artistic Director of The Wardrobe Theatre in Bristol which reopened in Old Market in December 2015.

-Hannah is an independent theatre producer.
-She has been working with The Wardrobe Ensemble since 2013 and they are her faves.
+Hannah is an independent theatre producer and Executive Producer for The Wardrobe Ensemble.
+She has been working with TWE since 2013 and they are her faves.
 Before going freelance, Hannah worked at the Bush Theatre and at Fuel and in every library in the borough of Hounslow.